tractor12.jpg

 We plan to screen a series of workers’ documentaries from various times and spaces.
 If you are interested in the screening or getting hold of the films (see list below), please get in touch.

-Newsletter no.19 – July 2009
+/// Newsletter no.19 – July 2009 ///

-* Thermo Workers Power to Quit Work -_Short report by a worker who was employed on a site of the Rashtrya Taap Vidyut Nigam / NTCP (National Thermo-Electricity Corporation).
+Short report by a worker who was employed on a site of the Rashtrya Taap Vidyut Nigam / NTCP (National Thermo-Electricity Corporation).

-* Worker who works his machine in various textile export factories -_Short report from a worker who is shifted from factory to factory
+* Worker who works his machine in various textile export factories –

 * Short report by older daily wage worker drudging for Food Corporation of India since 30 years

-* Supply Chain Gang: Five short stories of workers manufacturing parts for Maruti Suzuki, Honda and Hero Honda in Gurgaon
+Five short stories of workers manufacturing parts for Maruti Suzuki, Honda and Hero Honda in Gurgaon

 * Report on struggle of temp and casual workers at world’s biggest motor-bike factory Hero Honda in Dharuhera (Gurgaon/Manesar)